joel-day/LeetCode-Workspace/README.md

 # 14. Longest Common Prefix
 #### Intuition:
-- Using the first word, i iterate over each prefix and check if ALL of the other words in the list contain the same prefix.
-If all the other words have the same prefix, the 'longest_prefix' varible is updated to show that, and i add a letter to the prefix.
-The code breaks when another word fails to match, then the current output string is returned.
+The goal is the find the longest common prefix across ALL the words in a list.
+To do this, compare the first word to the remaining words to see if they match, beginning with the first letter, then the first two letters, ect. to find the longest common prefix.
+At each iteration, see if all the other words begin with the same prefix, if so, the 'longest_prefix' varible is updated, if not, the current 'longest_prefix' varible is returned.
-- Using the first word avoids needing to sort the list.
+Note: Using the first word to iterate over avoids needing to sort the list.

 #### Approach:
-- Iterate over each prefix in the first word
+- Iterate over each incrementing prefix in the first word.
 - For each prefix, iterate over all remaining words to see if they contains the prefix.
-If not, it returns the current longest prefix, if so it updates the longest_prefix variable and repeats the process with the next (longer) prefix)
+If not, it returns the current longest prefix, if so it updates the longest_prefix variable and repeats the process with the next (longer) prefix.

 #### Complexity:
  - Time Complexity: ( O(n*m) )